-The Governing Body is committed to providing training for Governors specific to their roles and the requirements f.
-ORGANISATIONAL STRUCTURE
+The Governing Body is committed to providing training for Governors specific to their roles and the requirements of the Academy, and to achieve this, the Academy purchases training from appropriate bodies, mainly Thurrock Local Authority.

 Kenningtons Primary Academy is governed by the Governing Body and is constituted under a Memorandum of Association and Articles of Association.